MattB859/MS2-Space-Attack-game/README.md

 - For future features i would like to add a pause and start game button.

-- For future features i would like to save and store a users total score.
+- For future features i would like to save and store a user's total score.

 # Technologies Used